madfam-io/plinto/docs/security/SECURITY.md

 ## Supported Versions

-We provide security updates for the following versions of Plinto:
+We provide security updates for the following versions of Janua:

 | Version | Supported          |
 | ------- | ------------------ |